Skip to main content

 Asynchronous learning, on the other hand, does not need to occur at the same place or same time.
 Asynchronous educational environments may include online discussion forums, activities or assignments that students can complete at their own pace or by a certain deadline.

-Many digital learning environments feature both asynchronous and synchronous elements; these are often called blended or hybrid learning.
-These educational environments may feature lectures and discussions, along with assignments, discussions or activities that are completed independently.
+Many digital learning environments feature both asynchronous and synchronous elements, which are often called blended or hybrid learning.
+These educational environments may feature lectures and discussions, along with assignments, discussions, or activities that are completed independently.

 What are the benefits of digital learning?

-Digital learning’s exponential growth means that every modern educator needs to understand exactly what the benefits of digital learning are.
-Since digital learning is vast, it has many potential uses and benefits for students, educators, employers and institutions.
+Digital learning’s exponential growth means that every modern educator needs to understand its benefits.
+Since digital learning is vast, it has many potential uses and benefits for students, educators, employers, and institutions.

 Students can benefit from digital learning in many ways, including the following: it makes personalised learning possible, it enables self-directed learning, it provides more universal access to education, it allows students to learn at their own pace and according to their schedule and it is collaborative, as students can engage online in many ways.